Quick Jump Menu

 1 Access to this site has been temporarily denied.

-On free hosting, if you see the message "Access to this site has been temporarily denied.
+On free hosting, if you see the message "Access to this site has been temporarily denied." or a '503 error' .
 This is due to the site receiving high levels of concurrent traffic.
-Once the traffic reduces below the limit access will be restored.
-If you are the webmaster and are…
+Once the traffic reduces below the limit access will be restored automatically.…

 2 Can I setup custom name servers what are the ip addresses.